WIPACrepo/file-catalog-indexer/README.md

 ##### `python -m indexer.index`
 - A command-line alternative to using `from indexer.index import index`
 - Use with `-h` to see usage.
-- Notes: Symbolic links are never followed.
+- Note: Symbolic links are never followed.

 ##### `python -m indexer.generate`
 - Like `python -m indexer.index`, but prints (using `pprint`) the metadata instead of posting to File Catalog.
 - Simply, uses file-traversing logic around calls to `indexer.metadata_manager.MetadataManager`
-- Notes: Symbolic links are never followed.
+- Note: Symbolic links are never followed.

 ##### `python -m indexer.delocate`
 - Find files rooted at given path(s); for each, remove the matching location entry from its File Catalog record.
-- Notes: Symbolic links are never followed.
+- Note: Symbolic links are never followed.

 ## Metadata Schema